Hello everyone, I’m Haruyuki Tago, Edge Evangelist at HACARUS Tokyo R&D Center.

 Next, let’s take a closer look at the talk about the new non-volatile FPGA device.
 Mr. Toshiji Sakamoto from Nanobridge Semiconductor (NBS) gave a lecture titled “Latest Trends in Atomic Switch FPGA Technology”.
 NBS is a venture company established by NEC researchers in September 2019 .

-NanoBridge is a technology that controls the precipitation and dissolution of metal atoms in a solid electrolyte by an applied voltage, and creates and eliminates nanometer-sized metal bridges between LSI wiring to create a switch on / off state.
+NanoBridge is a technology that controls the precipitation and dissolution of metal atoms in a solid electrolyte by an applied voltage, and creates and eliminates nanometer-sized metal bridges between LSI realizing on /off states of a switch.

 FPGA that can reconfigure the circuit after manufacturing, has low power consumption, high radiation resistance and temperature resistance because the repetitive circuit can be rewritten and no power is required to maintain the on / off state (nonvolatile).
 It is increasingly attracting attention as the most suitable technology for Field Programmable Gate Array and memory .